robshape/dotfiles/Vim.md

-# Vim
+# Cheatsheet

-Keyboard shortcuts and commands for Vim, tmux, and GNU Readline.
+My favorite keyboard shortcuts and commands when using Vim.

 ## Vim

-Inputs that are specific for Vim.

 | Category   | Input                    | Description                                                                                                      |
 | ---------- | ------------------------ | ---------------------------------------------------------------------------------------------------------------- |